minio/directpv/docs/installation.md

 **Notes:**

- - formatting will erase all data on the drives.
+ - initialization will erase all data on the drives.
 Double check to make sure that only intended drives are specified

 #### 4. Verify installation